CNG/smartthings-monitor/README.md

 Graph data gathered from [SmartThings][st] devices!

 This project is an experiment learning to interact with [SmartThings][st].
 I didn't have a specific goal at the outset other than to see what data the service offers and to make some graphs.
 I expanded the scope as I developed before I even got to any graphing in hopes this could be made useful for others, and to get some experience with a few more technologies.
+Then I moved out of the house I was using for testing, and no longer have a SmartThings setup.
+Thus I will no longer be developing this, for now at least.

 ### How to use